Cookbook Setup

 GitHub Clinic

 Our GitHub Clinic introduces GitHub with the motivation of collaboration and open science.
-It is designed for both new and seasoned learners, focused on how develop workflows with diverse teams.
+It is designed for both new and seasoned learners, focused on how to develop workflows with diverse teams.
 It provides a foundation of skills for how we work, learn, and teach together.

 Video recordings